RealEskalate/Remote-G4-Telegram-Bot-Learning-Path/Part_2/Readme.md

         - When your custom buttons are clicked there must be some visible action

 ### 5. Create other inline buttons with callback:
-    - In addition to redirecting to a url inline buttons can be used for doing callback queries
+    - In addition to redirecting to a url, inline buttons can be used for doing callback queries
     - **Task:** create other inline buttons: make sure to add callbacks and do some actions

 ### 6. Host on PythonAnywhere